ClickCease Build Safe Nests for Endangered Birds - Arborist Now

 • Avoid Nails & Screws: Nails and screws damage trees.
 This makes trees prone to problems.
 We want to help trees, not hurt them.

 • Use Straps Instead: Flat straps hold birdhouses but don't damage bark.
-Some have Velcro or buckles for easy install.
+Some have Velcro or buckles for easy installation.

 Maintenance